menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

 .. meta::
-   :description: A guide to using the web application for Micetro
+   :description: A guide to using the Men&Mice Web Application
    :keywords: web app, user guide, Micetro

 .. _webapp-user-guide: